 Enjoy your food in the human zone before going into the dog zone!
 We all know what would happen if you took in a sandwich!
 There is a gorgeous menu of sandwiches, pastas and cakes at Barkin’ Blends cafe, and all of the dishes are appropriately named after one of the dogs!

 I had some lovely Finn-e-Pasta for just 120 Php (about £2!) and a hot chocolate for just 60 Php (about £1).
 You know that I love my hot chocolate!
 At the end of our visit, we treated ourselves to some gorgeous ‘pup cakes’!

-The Dog Zone
+Barkin Blends – The Dog Zone

 You need to pay your 190 Php to enter the dog Zone, but it’s worth every penny!
 Now, if you have never been anywhere like this before, expect it to be….erm….smelly!
-It doesn’t stink of poo or anything, but there is a strong what of ‘dog smell’!
+It doesn’t stink of poo or anything, but there is a strong sort of ‘dog smell’!

 Remember that there are rules inside the dog zone – no pulling tails or feeding the dogs.
 You are allowed to cuddle and stroke them (but not force them onto your lap!) and you are allowed to get some lovely photos with the pooches.

 Pet Cafe’s – Are they Ethical?